napari/napari.github.io/dev/_sources/gallery/magic_image_arithmetic.rst

 Basic example of using magicgui to create an Image Arithmetic GUI in napari.

+.. tags:: gui

 ..
-GENERATED FROM PYTHON SOURCE LINES 8-54
+GENERATED FROM PYTHON SOURCE LINES 9-55